DMalagueta/FeedbackMessageIOS/README.md

 ## Installation

-You can install the `CodePreview` component via npm or yarn:
+You can install the `FeedbackMesssage` component via npm or yarn:

 ```bash
 npm install